 After 500 impressions, ads are given a Relevance Score based on bid size, ad quality, relevance to the intended audience, and the likelihood of conversion.
 As an ad’s relevance score climbs due to user responses, the cost to advertise goes down.
-Advertisers whose ads score highest and beat out competing ads are charged based not on their own bids, but on all bid amounts received.
+Advertisers whose ads score highest and beat out competing ads are charged based on all bid amounts received.
+Not on their own bids.

 Based on 2014 data from Moz, to reach 1,000 people on Facebook, advertisers paid $0.25 on average—slightly less than it costs to advertise on LinkedIn and Google AdWords, and far less than traditional media channels.